Karlawinda is an advanced gold project located in Western Australia. It is 100% owned by Capricorn Metals. The project contains…

-The Barruecopardo Tungsten Project is situated in the Castilla y Leon region of Spain.
-It is 100% owned and operated by Ormonde Mining and has a life of nine years.
+The Barruecopardo tungsten project is situated in the Castilla y Leon region of Spain.
+It is developed by Saloro SLU.

-A definitive feasibility study (DFS) for the mine was completed in February 2012.
-The mine is expected to produce 1.1 million ton (mt) annually, according to the DFS report.
+A definitive feasibility study (DFS) for the tungsten mine was completed in February 2012.
+The open-pit mine is expected to produce 1.1 million tonnes per annum (Mtpa), according to the DFS report.

 Barruecopardo deposit’s geology and reserves

 77 holes totalling 15,241m have been drilled to estimate the resources of the mine.
-Mineral resource estimates of Barruecopardo stand at 27.39mt grading at 0.26% of tungsten trioxide (WO3).
-Measured and indicated resources are estimated at 17.8mt grading at 0.29% WO3.
-Inferred resources are estimated at 9.59mt grading at 0.23% WO3.
+Mineral resource estimates of Barruecopardo stand at 27.39Mt grading at 0.26% of tungsten trioxide (WO3).

 Tungsten mineralisation at Barruecopardo